 Smokeless tobacco products are not a safe alternative to smoking.
-Studies have shown that those who switch from cigarette smoking to chewing tobacco were more than 2.5 times as likely to develop cancer of the mouth or throat compared to those who quit smoking all together.
-Furthermore, those who switch from cigarette smoking to chewing tobacco are 5-6 times more likely to develop cancer than non-smokers.
+Studies have shown that those who switch from cigarette smoking to chewing tobacco were more than 2.5 times as likely to develop cancer of the mouth or throat compared to those who quit smoking altogether.
+Those who switch from cigarette smoking to chewing tobacco are 5-6 times more likely to develop cancer than non-smokers.

 - Are you ready to quit smokeless tobacco?

-The types of cancer people are at risk for from smokeless tobacco use varies around the world due to the type of tobacco product most commonly used in that country and what is mixed with it.
+The types of cancer caused by smokeless tobacco varies around the world.
+This is because the type of tobacco product used and what is mixed with it varies.
 For example, in Middle Eastern countries (India and Sudan), many chewing tobaccos are prepared with betel quid or areca nut, which are both known to be carcinogens.
-As a result there is an increased risk for cancers of the mouth and throat in this area of the world.
-Studies in Asia and Africa have shown an increased risk of mouth, throat, and esophagus cancer in users of smokeless tobacco; in North America, cancers of the mouth are most common.
-Nordic and Northern European countries have an increased risk of esophagus and pancreas cancers due to the use of smokeless tobacco.
-In Sweden and Norway, snus, which a type of moist snuff made with air-cured tobacco, water, salt and flavorings, is the most common form of smokeless tobacco.
-Snus may have lower levels of carcinogens than other types of snuff, but is still linked to cancer.
+As a result, there is a higher risk of cancers of the mouth and throat in this area of the world.
+Studies in Asia and Africa have shown a higher risk of mouth, throat, and esophagus cancer in users of smokeless tobacco.
+Nordic and Northern European countries have a higher risk of esophagus and pancreas cancers due to the use of smokeless tobacco.
+In Sweden and Norway, snus, which a type of moist snuff made with air-cured tobacco, water, salt, and flavorings, is the most common form of smokeless tobacco.
+Snus may have lower levels of carcinogens than other types of snuff but is still linked to cancer.

-So you think you are ready to quit smokeless tobacco?
+Are you thinking you might be ready to quit smokeless tobacco?
 Great- that is the first step to success!
 What are your personal motivations to quit?
 Write them down and refer to them when things get tough.
-Quitting is not easy, but you are not alone- many people want to quit and many are successful.
+Quitting is not easy, but you are not alone- many people want to quit, and many are successful.
 Surveys show that most people who use snuff or chew would like to quit.
-Find a community (there are a few online specific for smokeless tobacco) or a buddy that has been successful to be your support person to call upon during tough times.
+Find a community (there are a few online resources just for smokeless tobacco) or a buddy that has been successful to be your support person to call when needed.

-Stopping or cutting back on smokeless tobacco use causes symptoms of nicotine withdrawal that are much like those smokers get when they quit.
+Stopping or cutting back on smokeless tobacco use causes symptoms of nicotine withdrawal that are much like the ones smokers have when they quit.
 Withdrawal from nicotine is both physical and mental.
 Physically, the body is reacting to the absence of nicotine.
 Mentally and emotionally, an individual is faced with giving up an addiction, which calls for a major change in behavior.
-Both the physical and mental factors must be dealt with to quit and stay quit.
+Both the physical and mental factors must be dealt with to quit and stay successful.

-Those who have used tobacco regularly for a few weeks or longer, and suddenly stop or greatly reduce the amount used will often have withdrawal symptoms.
+Withdrawal symptoms can happen to those who have used tobacco regularly for a few weeks or longer, and suddenly stop or greatly reduce the amount used.
 Symptoms usually start within a few hours of the last dip or chew and get worse about 2 to 3 days later when most of the nicotine and its by-products are out of the body.
 The following are withdrawal symptoms that you may experience: dizziness (which may last 1 or 2 days after quitting), depression, feelings of frustration, impatience, and anger, anxiety, irritability, trouble sleeping (including trouble falling asleep and staying asleep, and having bad dreams or even nightmares), trouble concentrating, restlessness, headaches, tiredness and increased appetite.

 Withdrawal symptoms can last for a few days to up to several weeks.
-These uncomfortable feelings can lead you to start using tobacco, but remember: They will get better every day that you stay tobacco-free!
-Nicotine replacement products and other medications can help you get through the tough times.
-There are wonderful resources available online and in the community - learn more from the resources for quitting below.
+These uncomfortable feelings can lead you to start using tobacco again, but remember: They will get better every day that you stay tobacco-free!
+Nicotine replacement products and other medications can help you get through withdrawal symptoms.
+There are wonderful resources available online and in your community - learn more from the resources for quitting below.

-Quitting tobacco is not easy, but you can do it!
-Whether you're a smoker or someone who uses smokeless tobacco, to have the best chance of quitting and staying quit, you need to know what you're up against, what your options are, and where to go for help.
-Below are some resources that will help you.
+Whether you're a smoker or someone who uses smokeless tobacco, to have the best chance of quitting and being successful, you need to know what you're up against, what your options are, and where to go for help.
+Below are some resources that will help you:

 Smoking cessation.
 Where do I start?